YechengChu/ACDemo/guide.md

 You can also find "__whitelist__" option when you select "__...__" on top right of the house page.

 #### Note
-One person can not be in the white and black list spontaneously [Back to Top](#top)
+One person can not be in the white and black list spontaneously!

+[Back to Top](#top)

 ## Level 02